-The Endacannabinoid System (ECS) was first discovered in the 90’s while a team of scientists led by Raphael Mechoulam were studying the effects of THC on the human body.
-During this study, they happened to discover a remarkable and complex network of receptors expressed in the cells of both the central and peripheral nervous system.
+The Endacannabinoid System (ECS) was first discovered in the ’90s while a team of scientists led by Raphael Mechoulam was studying the effects of THC on the human body.
+During this study, they happened to discover a remarkable and complex network of receptors expressed in the cells of both the central and peripheral nervous systems.
 This network, known as the endocannabinoid system, has shown to have an effect on how a person feels, moves, and reacts, making the discovery of its existence truly groundbreaking.

-Cannabinoid receptors are located on the surface of cells.
+Cannabinoid receptors are located on the surface of cells in our body.
 These receptors essentially “listen” to the conditions outside of the cell, and transmit information about those conditions back to the inside of the cell, allowing an appropriate cellular response to be performed.
 While there are many cannabinoid receptors, the two major ones are known as CB1 and CB2:

 CB1 receptors primarily reside on the nerve cells in the brain and spinal cord, but they’re also found in other places like the spleen, endocrine gland, parts of the reproductive system, both the gastrointestinal and urinary tracts, as well as in white blood cells.
 Because of the abundance of CB1 receptors in the brain, cannabinoids can influence certain brain functions, such as memory, pain, and motor control.